zainabaltahoo/website/content/en/courses/350/blog-project/admin.md

 Now try to login.
 You will notice that you cannot signup and you do not have access to the admin interface.
 To use the admin interface you need to create an admin user.
 To do that we need to make sure that the following is done:

 1. The tables in the database corresponding to the models in our Django project are created.
 There is more that Django is doing for us besides the blog model.
 It manages the authentication for the admin interface and will need to create tables for storing the credentials of the admin used.
+If you haven't performed the migration step, now is the time to do it so Django will create the database tables used for our models and for authenticating the admin user.
 For this step we must run the following shell commands:

 ```bash
 python manage.py makemigrations